lkjcalc/nAssembler/README.md

 Assembly language
 -----------------
 (Also look at the examples)
+IMPORTANT (syntax is not very flexible at the moment):
-Instruction names must be preceded by whitespace Labels must not be preceded by any whitespace
+-Instruction names must be preceded by whitespace -Labels must not be preceded by any whitespace
-The instruction names and syntax are like in standard ARM assembly (like in the official ARM online documentation)
+-The instruction names and syntax are like in standard ARM assembly (like in the official ARM online documentation)
+-No automatic substitution of e.g. MVN for MOV if the immediate value can only be encoded in the inverted case -Two operands were three are required is not allowed (no implicit destination register), e.g. "ADD r0,#28" must be written out as "ADD r0,r0,#28"

 All usual instructions are supported:
 ADC(S), ADD(S), AND(S), B, BIC(S), BL, BX, CMP, CMN,